Bonus Pick: VigilKids

 Paired isn't a gimmick — it's one of those apps that can genuinely help couples rebuild closeness when daily life starts to drift into parallel routines.
 Several Reddit users said it helped them "learn things about each other we didn't realize after years together," especially when they felt more like roommates than partners.

-Still, some couples mentioned that their connection “stayed inside the app” — that while the questions were thoughtful, they didn’t always translate into changes outside it.
+Still, some couples mentioned that their connection "stayed inside the app" — the questions were thoughtful but didn't always translate into changes outside it.
 Others simply found it hard to stay consistent.
-The takeaway: it works best when both people are open to the process and see it as a shared routine, not a chore.
+The takeaway: it works best when both people see it as a shared routine, not a chore.

 Key Features: